patelkb99/cs4641-team36.github.io/README.md

 The CNN architecture could also improve.
 With more time and experimentation, we potentially could have performed more experimentation with the layers of our model.
 Additionally, if there were more available computational resources, more hyperparameter tuning could occur.
 As previously mentioned, the validation recall continually increased with the training recall.
 The key issue is balancing the recall precision tradeoff.

-# Supervised Learning Models
+## Supervised Learning Models
-###### Linear Regression, k-Nearest Neighbors, Support Vector Machine, and Neural Network
+### Linear Regression, k-Nearest Neighbors, Support Vector Machine, and Neural Network

 In addition to the convolutional neural net, we ran other supervised learning models: Logistic Regression (LR), K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Random Forest (RF), and Decision Tree Classifier (DTC).
 We utilized sklearn’s Kfold and split the dataset into ten training tests.
 Then we used sklearn’s LogisticRegression, RandomForestClassifier, KNeighborsClassifier, Support Vector Machine SVC, DecisionTreeClassifier and compared their mean accuracies.
-We ran these methods twice: first on the data set without preprocessing and then once again on a data set that we had preprocessed with PCA.
+We ran these methods twice: first on the dataset without preprocessing and then once again on a dataset that we had preprocessed with PCA.

-## Data Preprocessing
+### Data Preprocessing
-With such a large data set size, we wanted to observe what would happen to our results and processing time if we ran PCA on the data.
+First, we split the dataset into a training and testing set with an 80-20 split respectively.
+With such a large dataset size, we wanted to observe what would happen to our results and processing time if we ran PCA on the data.
 By using PCA, we would be able to reduce the number of features in our dataset while maintaining as much information as possible.
 We used a 95% variance.
 This data can be visualized in the scree plot below.

 <p align="center">
   <img src="images/scree.png" width ="400"/>